 Examples such as Fred, the Fezziwigs and the Cratchits emphasise the value that Dickens places on the comforts and pleasures of home and family life.

-The novella defines the spirit of Christmas and its traditions by emphasising universal goodwill, compassion for the poor and family celebrations.
+The novel defines the spirit of Christmas and its traditions by emphasising universal goodwill, compassion for the poor and family celebrations.

 Scrooge’s transformation, and the forgiveness he receives from others, reflects the Christian idea of redemption for all who admit their mistakes and amend their lives.